adelaido2001/PERN-todo/README.md

 For testing APIs used Postman

 Stack:
-postgres db managment with psql -u postgres express.js react framework for the forntend node.js for the backend
+postgres db managment with psql -u postgres, express.js, react framework for the forntend, node.js for the backend